ProgSys/pg_disatools/README.md

 #### Sprite Sheet Editor

-This gui application allows you to view and perform some basic editing to Disgaea PC sprite sheets.
+With this tool you can view and edit Disgaea PC sprite sheets.
-You can export them back to the original game format to view them ingame, but this function is currently not fully tested, so if there are any problems let me know.
+And of curse export them back to the original game format.
-Also you can export the sprites as .png or .tga and import them back!
+Note, if your data becomes too big then the game will no load anymore, however you can expand the allocated space via the File Manager App.
+As always the App is not perfect, so if you encounter any issues, I would greatly appreciate your feedback.

 ![gui image](https://raw.githubusercontent.com/ProgSys/pg_disatools/master/preview/Sprite_Sheet_Editor.png)